pranavkonde/pranavkonde/README.md

    🎯 A quality and output-driven computer enthusiast.
 Passionate about exploring computer science and technology-related topics.
 My domains & fields of interest are machine learning, data science, Python, Java, C, C++, R, open-source, and web development.
 I aspire to work and contribute to these fields for betterment society through research and innovations for improvisation in the field of computer science and technology.

-   🏅 Keen about exploring opportunities in the field of research and development in computer science-related technologies, also open for collaborations!
+   🏅 Keen about exploring opportunities in the field of research and development in computer science related technologies, also open for collaborations!

    🌈 Let's stay in touch via [LinkedIn](https://www.linkedin.com/in/pranav-konde-56aa141b5/)